ndxbxrme/ndx-framework/docs/tutorial/03_restapi.md

           name: chance.name()
           email: chance.email()
 ```
-- create a new database table in ndx-server.config() and add your module to the .use list
+- create a new database table in ndx-server.config() and add your module and [ndx-rest](https://github.com/ndxbxrme/ndx-rest) to the .use list
+`npm install --save ndx-rest`

 #### `src/server/app.coffee`